bluesky66-dev/kibana/x-pack/plugins/canvas/shareable_runtime/README.md

 There are three workpads available, in `test/workpads`:

 - `hello.json` - A simple 'Hello, Canvas' workpad.
-- `austin.json` - A workpad from an Elastic{ON} talk in Austin, TX.
+- `austin.json` - A workpad from an HyperSec{ON} talk in Austin, TX.
 - `test.json` - A couple of pages with customized CSS animations and charts.

 ### Gathering Statistics